 Herpes simplex is a viral infection that typically affects the mouth, genitals, or anal area.
 It is contagious and can cause outbreaks of sores and other symptoms.

-Herpes simplex virus (HSV) is a highly prevalent infection globally, with the most common type affecting around 3.7 billion people under the age of 50 years.
-It spreads rapidly through direct contact with a person who carries HSV.
-The sexual transmission of some types of HSV is also possible.
+Herpes simplex virus (HSV) is a highly prevalent infection globally, with the most common type affecting around

 The majority of people with HSV will not show any symptoms at all, but they can still pass on the virus.
 The symptoms of HSV are typically mild but can cause discomfort.